mike-west/radio-stations/README.md

 **The FCC database**

-The Federal Communications Commision uses a MySQL database to store all civilian broadcast station data (commercial, amature, CB, TV, experimental, low-power etc.).
+The Federal Communications Commission uses a MySQL database to store all civilian broadcast station data (commercial, amateur, CB, TV, experimental, low-power etc.).
 The database is backed up to pipe-delimited files and can be found as zip files at https://www.fcc.gov/media/radio/cdbs-database-public-files.
 The information I use comes from

  - am_ant_sys.zip
  - am_eng_data.zip